BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 1. Copy all files in this package into Esp32_web_ftp_telnet_server_template directory.
 2. Open Esp32_web_ftp_telnet_server_template.ino with Arduino IDE.
-3. Go to Network.h and do the following changes:
+3. Go to network.h and do the following changes:

    - find and change YOUR-STA-SSID to your WiFi SSID,
    - find and change YOUR-STA-PASSWORD to your WiFi password,